-Perhaps the most important ecological characteristic of this Ecological Site, in terms of its influence on forest community dynamics, is its lack of capacity to support high nutrient requiring species such as sugar maple, basswood and white ash, the shade-tolerant species, that typically dominate the more productive sites throughout Wisconsin.
+Perhaps the most important ecological characteristic of this Ecological Site, in terms of its influence on forest community dynamics, is its lack of capacity to support the high to moderate soil moisture and nutrient requiring species such as sugar maple, basswood and white ash, the shade-tolerant species, that typically dominate the more productive sites throughout Wisconsin.

-In pre-European settlement time wildfire was the main controlling factor of forest community dynamics.
+In pre-European settlement time wild fire was the main controlling factor of forest community dynamics.
 Following a severe, stand-replacing fire, any of the species present on the landscape could become established, depending on seed source availability and specific conditions of post-fire seedbed.
 The newly established young stands of any species were easily eliminated by recurring fires, but differences in fire-resisting properties among the species began to play a role in any species' survival success.
 White pine is best adapted for long-term success on this Ecological Site.
 Although vulnerable to damage or elimination by fire in early life it eventually develops thick fireresistant bark which helps to extend its longevity, in some cases for up to four centuries or more.
 These survival properties assure the species' relatively continuous seed source in the region as a whole.
 White pine is also moderately shade-tolerant in early life which means that it can become established in some pioneer communities, such as aspen - white birch stands, or in poorly stocked oak and red maple dominated communities.
 Red pine had in the past been a common associate of white pine stands.
 It shares some of the fire-resisting properties of white pine, but it lacks shade-tolerance and does not become established in the understory.
 For this reason, it has not maintained its presence in current stands and its seed source has been greatly reduced throughout its natural range following the unset of fire suppression.
 Several species of oak are common members of forest communities on this ecological site.
 Northern pin oak (Q. ellipsoidalis) and, to a lesser degree, black oak (Q. velutina), are intolerant of shade and do not reproduce from seed under existing canopies.
 However, following fire or clear cutting they respond by sprouting from stumps.
-In the absence of disturbance, they are replaced, through succession, by more shade-tolerant white pine, red maple (Acer rubrum), or white oak (Q. alba).
+In the absence of disturbance they are replaced, through succession, by more shade-tolerant white pine, red maple (Acer rubrum), or white oak (Q. alba).
+Red oak (Q. rubra) is somewhat less shade-tolerant than the preceding species, and reproduces sporadically in larger canopy gaps and following a major stand disturbance.

-Red maple has not been identified by Finley (1976) as an important component of pre-settlement pine or oak forests, but it is a prominent member in current stands.
+Although red maple has not been identified by Finley (1976) as an important component of pre-settlement pine or oak forests, it is a prominent member in current stands.
 Absence of fire since the original logging era is probably the main reason.
-Red maple is extremely sensitive to fire damage but is a prolific and early seed producer.
+Red maple is extremely sensitive to fire damage, but is a prolific and early seed producer.
 Stems of 2-4 inches in diameter can produce large amounts of seed (USDA For.
 Serv.
 1990).
 It is sufficiently shade-tolerant to become established in the understories of most communities on sandy soils.
 On this Ecological Site it behaves similarly to white pine, but because of its much smaller size at maturity, it does not compete with white pine in the upper canopy.